 The brand new ClayTrader website looks great and the navigation is easy.

-But, I honestly have a few complaints about ClayTrader products and services.
+But, I honestly have a few concerns about ClayTrader products and services.

 Intransparent payment terms